 - The site is within an established neighbourhood with good access to public transport and existing neighbourhood facilities, where planning policy expects additional housing at a greater density than existing.
 This is subject to a design-led approach to the development of the site, which was carried out here to capitalise on the opportunities and location of the site to bring forward new homes.
-In land-use terms, the proposal is strongly supported in principle. - The development retains 1,711 sqm (GIA) of commercial use (Class E) on site.
-This comprises of four new units fronting Lawrence Road totalling 146 sqm, with the remaining 1,565 sqm (GIA) delivered in the reduced, existing building at the rear of the site. - The development would be of a high-quality design which responds appropriately to the local context, particularly the neighbouring conservation area. - Proposed Development seeks to deliver 19% affordable housing (by habitable room) as shared ownership. - Existing London Plane trees along Lawrence Road to be retained.
-Two new trees are proposed on site.
+In land-use terms, the proposal is strongly supported in principle. - The development retains 1,050 sqm (GIA) of commercial use (Class E) on site.
+This comprises of four new units fronting Lawrence Road totalling 146 sqm, with the remaining 904 sqm (GIA) being the partial retention of the existing commercial building to the rear of the site.
+In total, the commercial element on site would be reduced from 1834sqm to 1050sqm; a net loss of 784sqm (approx. 42.75%). - The development would be of a high-quality design which responds appropriately to the local context, particularly the neighbouring conservation area. - Proposed Development seeks to deliver 19% affordable housing (by habitable room) as shared ownership. - Existing London Plane trees along Lawrence Road to be retained.
+Six new trees are proposed on site.
 4 replacement street trees agreed via condition. - The size, mix, tenure, and quality of accommodation are acceptable and either meet or exceed relevant planning policy standards.
 All flats have private external amenity space. - The proposal has been designed to avoid any material harm to neighbouring amenity in terms of a loss of sunlight and daylight, outlook, or privacy, in terms of excessive noise, light or air pollution. - The proposed development is car free (except for 5 wheelchair-accessible spaces) and high-quality storage for cycles is provided.
 The site's location is accessible in terms of public transport routes and the scheme is also supported by sustainable transport initiatives. - High performance energy saving measures form part of the proposal, which would also include measures that would safeguard the amenity of future occupiers from excessive noise levels. - The proposal would have a negligible impact on the historic built environment, which is considered acceptable when it is weighted against the public benefits of the proposal.